Frequently Asked Questions and Answers

 Does my Lawson State scholarship also cover the residence hall fees?

-Currently, Lawson State—issued scholarships (academic, Ambassadors, performing arts, athletic, athletic support) do not cover the costs of the residence hall fees.
+Currently, Lawson State—issued scholarships (academic, performing arts, athletic, athletic support) do not cover the costs of the residence hall fees.
 Some private (cash-based) scholarships from outside entities may be applied to the residence hall fee.
 Please check with the agency, company or organization awarding the scholarship.

 Is there a loan program available that I can use to assist me with the payment of my residence hall fees?